nikhilmaddirala/carnatic-abc/README.md

 - If you provided `songs/song_name/notes-lyrics.cabc.abc` as input, the following additional outputs will be generated in addition to the above:
     - `songs/song_name/output/notes-lyrics-swaras.abc`
     - `songs/song_name/output/notes-lyrics.abc`

+## Future roadmap
+- Convert abc to musicxml / musescore notation
+- Create web app to visualize and play the musicxml
+- Automatic transcription of cabc from source PDF